Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

    For WebView2, if you are using the service package, the web page already exists in the service's [folder](./DynamicWebTWAIN.Service/PackService/content/common/dynamsoft.dwt.service/app/site/default/) and we can load it via URL.
 If you installed the service via the installers, you need to copy the web page to the service's `app/site/default/` folder.

    For HybridWebView, you need to copy the web page to the `Resources/raw/ddv` folder.
-You can also add the following to your project to use the files packed in the service package.
+If you've added the following to your project, it will copy the web page packed in the service package to your app's root.

    ```xml
    <!--update the path based on your setup-->